 “We’re doing this for Alast remember?”
 Pearlen chided.
 “If he says it’s necessary then it’s necessary.”
 She checked the knot around her own waist.
 Alast was in front, his lover in the middle, and Rob grumbled in the back.

 “It’s very easy to get separated in there,” the anxious leader explained, still pale and a little woozy from getting sacked thrice and tossed through the path again.
-His hand quivered as he dipped it into the wall of mist before them.
-He pulled it back immediately, turning his wrist to stare at the faded rope-fiber scars.
+His hand quivered as he dipped it into the wall of mist before them, pulling it back immediately, turning his wrist to stare at the faded rope-fiber scars.
 “I’m not sure why I feel this way.
 I’ll go anywhere!
 Rob… I’d follow you into the seventh layer of the Bottomless Rot, and I’ve already been here, but something about it has me shaking.
 I feel like the ground’s collapsing.”

 “This is for peace of mind,” his partner reminded, holding his shoulders to steady him.
 “After the Glass Desert I knew exactly where my parents stood, so now it doesn’t matter what place they’re actually standing on.
 Their relative position to me, regardless of distance, is so far that I can’t see them, and if I call out they can’t hear me.
 I only value the folk who are close.”
 She tugged the rope playfully.